pc-magas/mkdotenv/README.md

 ## From debian package

-Works in Debian, Mint and Ubuntu (or any other Debian-compartiblwe distros)
+Works in Debian, Mint and Ubuntu (or any other Debian-compartible distros)

 ```shell
 # Replace with actual version number, e.g., v0.3.2